 Unavoidable Easter Island National Park Ticket

 Easter Island is the first to be recognized as a world heritage site by UNESCO.
 Most of the world heritage site in the Pacific is non-tangible, only Easter Island has these beautiful complete Moai status worthy of care protection.
-One third of this island belongs to the National Park now and once you are in the National Park, the park rangers will come and ask if you have a ticket when you walk pass them.
+One-third of this island belongs to the National Park now and once you are in the National Park, the park rangers will come and ask if you have a ticket when you walk past them.

 Easter Island Accommodation

 Accommodation on Easter Island is definitely a huge expense.
 Typically a normal hotel room can cost up to $80 USD to $100 USD.
-The cheapest accommodations is to stay at a camp site.
-There are two camp sites to choose from: Camping Tipanie Moana & Camping Mihinoa.
+The cheapest accommodations are to stay at a campsite.
+There are two campsites to choose from: Camping Tipanie Moana & Camping Mihinoa.
 Please check their official website for the most up to date pricing.
-2016/03 price for both camp site was 7000 CLP ( 10 USD ) per person for one night.
-The camp site provides a tent, sleeping bag and kitchen, showering and toilet facilities.
+2016/03 price for both campsite was 7000 CLP ( 10 USD ) per person for one night.
+The campsite provides a tent, sleeping bag and kitchen, showering and toilet facilities.
 Most people found their camping experience to be quite pleasant.